rossrobino/ovr/apps/docs/src/server/docs/03-app.md

 You can also return a `ReadableStream` to use as the `Response.body`.

-### JSX
+## JSX

-Returning JSX or other non `null` or `undefined` values from middleware will generate an HTML streamed response.
+Returning JSX from middleware will generate an HTML streamed response.

 ```tsx
 app.get("/", () => <h1>Hello world</h1>);